parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-kokkos/output-3/repo/README.txt

 Advanced Compilation, Debugging, Optimization, and Profiling
 ==============================================================================

-There are a number of switches that can be set in the CMakeLists.txt file, along with more advanced compilation features.
+There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.

-Here is a sample of the control panel in the CMakeLists.txt file:
+Here is a sample of the control panel at the top of the makefile:

-set(COMPILER "g++" CACHE STRING "Compiler to use") set(OPTIMIZE "yes" CACHE STRING "Add compiler optimization flags") set(DEBUG "no" CACHE STRING "Add compiler debug flags") set(PROFILE "no" CACHE STRING "Add compiler profiling flags")
+COMPILER    = g++
+OPTIMIZE    = yes
+DEBUG       = no
+PROFILE     = no

 Explanation of Flags:

-COMPILER - This selects your compiler.
+COMPILER <g++> - This selects your compiler (GCC is the default).

-OPTIMIZE - Adds compiler optimization flags.
+OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.

-DEBUG - Adds the compiler debug flags.
+DEBUG - Adds the compiler flag "-g".

-PROFILE - Adds the compiler profiling flags.
+PROFILE - Adds the compiler flag "-pg".

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion